EventStore/EventStore/docs/admin-ui.md

 ![Web admin interface stream details](./images/wai-stream-details.png)

-Each individual stream shows pages of the events in a stream with an overview of the event.
-Click the _Name_ to see the EventId, and _JSON_ to the see the event data.
+Each stream shows pages of the events in a stream with an overview of the event.
+Click the _Name_ to see the EventId, and _JSON_ to see the event data.
 The buttons above change depending on what you are viewing in the interface.
 The _Back_ button takes you to the parent screen.

 The buttons on the top right when you are viewing an event stream are:

 - _Pause_: Stop showing events arriving into this stream.
 - _Resume_: Resume showing events arriving into this stream.
 - _Edit ACL_: Edit [the access control lists](security.md#access-control-lists) for a stream.
-- _Add Event_: [Add a new event](@http-api/README.md#appending-events) to the stream.
+- _Add Event_: [Add a new event](@clients/http-api/README.md#appending-events) to the stream.
-- _Delete_: [Delete a stream](@http-api/README.md#deleting-a-stream) to the stream.
+- _Delete_: [Delete a stream](@clients/http-api/README.md#deleting-a-stream) to the stream.
 - _Query_:

 The buttons on the left above the events when you are viewing an event stream are: